If you think Viagra is the only way to deal with erectile dysfunction, think again. Here are six ED options, including their pros and cons.

 “It’s a very small needle, and in general that works pretty well,” Dr. Freedland said.
 “It’s more tolerable than you’d imagine.
 It’s very similar to a diabetic who gives themself multiple shots a day.”

-Research suggests that the injections are often effective, with a 2012 study finding that 89% of men who used a drug called Trimix had erections that were strong enough for penetrative intercourse.
+Research suggests that intracavernosal injection therapy, the technical name for penis injections, is often effective, with a 2019 study finding that 89.6% of men who used injection therapy reported erections that were strong enough for penetrative intercourse.
+Before the treatment began only 41.1% of the men reported successful erections.

 But men frequently stop using the injection treatments over time.
 The injections can also cause side effects such as priapism — an extended painful erection that may need medical treatment.
-In the 2012 study, which tracked men for years, priapism affected half of 1% of those who tried the injection treatment.
+In the 2019 study, which tracked men for an average of 8.4 years, priapism affected 7.1% of those who tried the injection treatment.

-Men with inflatable penis implants then trigger erections by squeezing a pump that’s implanted in the scrotum.
-The noninflatable ones, which are more rare, create a kind of permanent erection.
+Men with inflatable penile implants then trigger erections by squeezing a pump that’s implanted in the scrotum.
+This sends fluid from an implanted reservoir into the cylinders in the penis.
+The non inflatable ones, which are more rare, create a kind of permanent erection.

-There’s another potential benefit: Sex partners of men with penis implants might not notice them.
+There’s another potential benefit: Sex partners of men with penile implants might not notice them.

 “Even if they don’t work, these appliances can improve intimacy,” he said.
 “Just exploring these things as a couple can help.”